tasket/wyng-backup/README.md

 __on__ removes more sessions than _min_ as space is needed, while trying to retain any/all older sessions whenever available storage space allows.

-__min__ removes sessions before the 183 day mark, but no thinning-out (64 days) is performed.
+__min__ removes sessions before the 366 day mark, but no thinning-out (64 days) is performed.

 __full__ removes all sessions that are due to expire according to above criteria.

 `--tag`

 This will cause `send` to ask for tag(s) to be input, which will be applied to the new backup session; this currently doesn't work with `-u`.
-Also causes `list` to show tag information with each session.
+Also causes `list` to show tag information.

 ### Tips

+* If the destination volume is not thoroughly trusted, its currently recommended to avoid backing up sensitive data to such a volume -- exercise caution and add encryption where necessary.

 * To reduce the size of incremental backups it may be helpful to remove cache files, if they exist in your source volume(s).
 Typically, the greatest cache space